Sony Interactive Entertainment: Launch of PlayStation Vita and PlayStation 4, and SEN (2011–2016)

 In August 2011, the Sony Entertainment Network was announced, offering music and video services as well as the PlayStation Network.
 From February 8, 2012, PSN accounts were converted into SEN accounts to be used with all services on offer by the Sony Entertainment Network.

 In January 2012, BigBig Studios was closed and Cambridge Studio—renamed Guerrilla Cambridge—becoming a sister studio of Guerrilla Games.
 In March 2012, Zipper Interactive, developers of the SOCOM series, MAG and Unit 13, was closed.
 On June 25, 2012, Hirai retired as chairman of Sony Computer Entertainment; however, he remains on the board of directors.

 On July 2, 2012, Sony Computer Entertainment acquired Gaikai, a cloud-based gaming service.
 In August 2012, Studio Liverpool, developer of the Wipeout and Formula One series, was closed.
 In August 2012, Sony Computer Entertainment announced PlayStation Mobile for Vita and PlayStation certified devices, with developers such as THQ, Team17 and Action Button Entertainment signed up.

 On December 31, 2012, Tim Schaaff retired as president of Sony Network Entertainment International, but remained on the company's board.
+On April 2, 2013, Sony announced to merge Sony Computer Entertainment's Asian operations with its Japanese operations as Sony Computer Entertainment Japan Asia.

 A press release was published on August 20, 2013, announcing the release date of the PlayStation 4 (PS4) console.
 On that date, SCEI introduced the CUH-1000A series system, and announced the launch date as November 15, 2013, for North American markets and November 29, 2013, for European, Australasian and Central and South American markets.